LangProc/langproc-cw/README.md

 Submission
 ==========

-The deadline for submitting your C compiler is **Friday 21 March 2025 at 15:00**.
+The deadline for submitting your C compiler is **Friday 20 March 2026 at 15:00**.
 There is no deadline for the project management component; instead, this will be assessed by a short oral viva that will be organised in Summer term.

-Submission will be via GitHub (code) and Teams (commit hash), as in the labs.
+Submission will be via GitHub (code) and my Excel spreadsheet (commit hash), as in the labs.

-All submissions will be tested functionally -- there is no expectation for your compiler to *optimise* its input.
-Moreover, your compiler will only be tested on *valid* inputs, so you do not need to handle faulty inputs in a graceful way.
+Your compiler will only be tested on *valid* inputs, so you do not need to handle faulty inputs in a graceful way.

+There is no expectation for your compiler to *optimise* its input -- it should simply generate code that calculates the correct answer.
+However -- new for 2025-26 -- there is a very small number of test cases that will only pass if your compiler has the ability to remove dead code.
+This is simply to provide a stretch goal for the (very few) teams who want to implement some optimisations and would like to be recognised for it.
+If you do not implement any optimisations, not passing these test-cases won't have an appreciable effect on your mark.

 Changelog
 =========

+* New for 2025/2026:
+    * We have added a couple of tests that are designed to check whether your compiler is able to remove dead code.

 * New for 2023/2024: